Soviet Union during the Iran–Iraq War: Military training and advice

-The July 1981 military agreements were described by the Iranians as defensive.
+The Iranians described the July 1981 military agreements as defensive.
 They covered training and construction of Iranian bases, but also the construction of Soviet signals intelligence SIGINT bases (see Command, control, communications and intelligence below).
-There were agreements to train Iranian personnel in Soviet military schools, and cooperate with the revolutionary secret police, SAVAMA.
+There were agreements to train Iranian personnel in Soviet military schools and cooperate with the revolutionary secret police, SAVAMA.

-Advisors were to wear distinctive uniforms, but with nothing that identified them as Soviets, and were to have their expenses paid in U.S. dollars.
+Advisors were to wear distinctive uniforms that did not identify them as Soviets, and were to have their expenses paid in U.S. dollars.
 The number grew to 3000 by mid-1983, and 4200 in March 1987.

 Command, control, communications, and intelligence (C3I)

-Soviet personnel, in late 1981, started construction of a surveillance station in Baluchistan, in a location that gave a view of the Afghan and Pakistani borders.
+Soviet personnel, in late 1981, started construction of a surveillance station in Balochistan, in a location that gave a view of the Afghan and Pakistani borders.
 Radar at that base could monitor all naval traffic through the Strait of Hormuz.
-They could also monitor supply to the Afghan resistance that came through Pakistan.
+They could also monitor supplies to the Afghan resistance that came through Pakistan.

-The Shoravis were also remarked in Balouchistan, where starting in late 1981 they began work on a network of ground surveillance stations that would be linked to an enormous listening base dug into the side of Kuh-e-Malek-Siah mountain, which dominated the Iranian-Afghan-Pakistani border.
-Iran allowed this due to concern over the increasingly warm relations between Pakistan, the U.S., and the Arab states of the Persian Gulf.
-Tehran also agreed to let the installation be built due to the presence of listening stations in Pakistan tuning in on Iran with American help.
+The Soviets also established a base in Balochistan, where, starting in late 1981, they began work on a network of ground surveillance stations linked to an enormous listening base dug into the side of Kuh-e-Malek-Siah mountain, which dominated the Iranian-Afghan-Pakistani border.
+Iran allowed this because it was concerned about the increasingly warm relations between Pakistan, the U.S., and the Arab states of the Persian Gulf.
+Tehran also agreed to let the installation be built due to the presence of listening stations in Pakistan, tuning in on Iran with American help.

 Complementing the first station at Kuh-e-Malek-Siah, an intelligence base at Gardaneh Pireh Zan allowed surveillance of air activity in northern Saudi Arabia.
 Coupled with other Soviet intelligence facilities in South Yemen, Ethiopia, and Syria, the installations achieved complete coverage of the Arabian Peninsula.

-Smaller intelligence bases ran on a line Khash, Paskouh, Faslabad, Kalateh-Shah-Taghi, and in the Birag valley.
+Smaller intelligence bases ran on a line from Khash, Paskouh, Faslabad, Kalateh-Shah-Taghi, and in the Birag valley.
 These were operational by 1983–1984.

 Land warfare

-Both sides captured tanks and other major equipment for the other.
+Both sides captured tanks and other major equipment from the other.
 Iran developed an enhanced version of the T-54/T-55 tank.
-It is not clear if Iran ever obtained Russian spare parts for this elderly tank.
+It is unclear whether Iran ever obtained Russian spare parts for this older tank.